teffalump/beren/README.md

 # Orthanc REST client

-Provides a mostly pre-configured class, wrapping an [apiron](https://github.com/ithaka/apiron) instance, targeted at [Orthanc](https://www.orthanc-server.com) REST endpoints.
+Provides a REST client, based on [apiron](https://github.com/ithaka/apiron), targeted at [Orthanc](https://www.orthanc-server.com) REST endpoints.

 ### How to use